 In-App Marketing

 In-app marketing refers to advertising through mobile applications.
 In-app marketing is either targeted towards your own brand or could be for other brands.
-In terms of your brand, in app-marketing is the use of banners, overlays and inbox messaging to advertise your products to your app users.
-You can advertise to customers that are active users of your brand’s app and can lead them in their user experience in your app.
+In terms of your brand, in marketing is the use of banners, overlays, and inbox messaging to advertise your products to your app users.
+You can advertise to customers who are active users of your brand’s app and can lead them in their user experience in your app.
 For other brands, advertisements can be placed on popular apps or your brand’s app.
-The ads can be banner ads, full page ads or video ads.
+The ads can be banner ads, full-page ads, or video ads.
 In-app marketing also gives you the capability to broaden your customer reach with ads on popular apps.

 Types of in-app advertising include: